Procedures That May Take Place During Labor and Delivery

-Once you arrive at the hospital in labor, there are various procedures that may be done.
+Once you arrive at the hospital in labor, there are certain procedures that may be done.
 Your health and the baby's health will be monitored while you are in labor.
-In some cases, it is necessary for the doctor to assist with the delivery using forceps or vacuum extraction.
+In some cases, the doctor may need to assist with the delivery using forceps or vacuum extraction.

 Fetal Monitoring During Labor

-In order to check the well-being of the baby while you are in labor, your health care providers will monitor the baby's heart rate.
-While fetal heart monitoring does not prevent a problem from occurring, but changes in the baby's heart rate can help to alert the health care provider that something might be wrong.
+Your health care providers will monitor your baby's heart rate.
+This allows them to check the well-being of the baby while you are in labor.
+Fetal heart monitoring does not prevent a problem from occurring.
+But changes in the baby's heart rate can alert the providers that something might be wrong.